yusuf-prog-123/ML_Child_Abuse_Detection/README.md

 # ML_Child_Abuse_Detection
-this is a Computer vision project that demostrates how it detects any form of child abuse by caretaker or any other personal
+This is a Computer vision project that demostrates how it detects any form of child abuse by caretaker or any other personal.
+Although it was specfically created for obeservation of the child in the situation where parents leave there children in the care of a caretaker ,if any sort of harm happens to the chhild the app will immediately notify the parent with the time stamp on it ,this allows them to be alerted imediately as well as the parents can use the timestamp to watch where this abuse started in the camera recording this could help them prvent wasting time going through all the recordings everyday to see the condition of the child.

+### The technologies used to build this